darwino/darwino-documentation/Developer Guide/Darwino DB API 4. Cursors and Queries.md

 ```

 There are equivalent methods, different in that they extract the document object, allowing it to be updated and saved back to the database.
-Extracting a whole document has an extra cost compared to just loading the cursor entries.
+Extracting a whole document has an extra cost compared to just loading the cursor entries (but it is still faster than the dual steps of getting the entry and then loading the document).

 The count() method will return the number of entries in the cursor.
 Behind the scenes, Darwino executes a SELECT count(*) on the table, which can be costly on large data sets.

+The countWithLimit() method behaves similarly, but uses the limit parameter.
+If the actual count is greater than the specified limit, then the limit is returned.

 ### Categorization and Aggregation
 Categorization is a means to group documents, and, secondarily, to calculate or aggregate on the groups.